 - In a saucepan, combine the water, butter, shortening and cocoa; cook and stir until butter and shortening are melted.
 In a large bowl, combine the flour, sugar, baking soda and salt.
 Add the butter mixture; mix well.
 Add the eggs, buttermilk and vanilla; mix well.

-- Pour into a greased and waxed paper-lined 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased and waxed paper-lined 15x10x1-in. baking pan.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Gently peel off waxed paper.
-Transfer to a 17-in. x 12-in. covered board.
+Transfer to a 17x12-in. covered board.

 - In a saucepan, heat the cream until bubbles begin to form around sides of pan.
 Remove from the heat; stir in chocolate chips until melted.
 Place pan in a bowl of ice water; stir constantly until cooled.
 Gradually whisk in enough confectioners' sugar to achieve spreading consistency.
 Frost the top and sides of cake.